Lost or Found a Pet?

 Call 202-576-6664 (option 2) and file a Found Report so that we can connect a guardian with you when they call.
 If you choose this option, we encourage you to bring the animal to the adoption center to be scanned for a microchip and to be photographed for the website.

-Many forms of ID tags are traceable so please alert the WHS representative to any ID, vaccination or microchip tag you see.
-If we are able to identify the animal remotely by researching an ID tag, and you elect to retain the animal while we locate the guardian, a photograph of the pet can be submitted to email@example.com in a jpeg format.
+Many forms of ID tags are traceable so please alert a representative to any ID, vaccination or microchip tag you see.
+If we are able to identify the animal remotely by researching an ID tag, and you elect to retain the animal while we locate the guardian, a photograph of the pet can be submitted to firstname.lastname@example.org in a jpeg format.

 If you need the animal to be housed at the shelter:

-Drive the animal to the New York Avenue adoption center located at 1201 New York Avenue, NE.
+Drive the animal to the New York Avenue Adoption Center located at 1201 New York Avenue, NE.
 Be prepared to report landmarks or crossroads where the animal was found.